fufu/hero/README.md

-hero
+Play monkey game(html)
 ====
-Feature
+# Feature

-Random bicolor for each game.
+- Random bicolor for each game.
-Share link by weichat and weibo.
+- Share link by weichat and Weibo

-Todo
+# Todo

 Onclick doesn't work well on phone browser.